Nine Dash Line, the thrilling new story from the author of The Weather Inside

 A U.S. Navy intelligence officer, Jess is serving on an aircraft carrier—the first woman ever to do so—until something goes very wrong.
 Abandoned in the middle of the South China Sea, Jess is rescued by Philippine Navy sailors who’ve been strategically moored for far too long.
 Things get complicated when their unhinged leader declares Jess an angel sent to save them from their disastrous mission.
 But Jess is no angel; she’s done horrible things and she’s desperate for absolution.
 And the only person who can give it to her?
 That man on Mischief Reef.

-Set in the 1980’s, and inspired by real but re-imagined events currently making headlines in The New York Times, the mystery of fate unfolds dramatically in Nine Dash Line.
+Set in the 1980’s, and inspired by real but re-imagined events, the mystery of fate unfolds dramatically in Nine Dash Line.
 What brought these two people to the South China Sea?
 What binds them together?
 And how in the world will they ever get home?

 For more information about Nine Dash Line, contact Hilary McMahon at Westwood Creative.